Agent Operating Guide

 - Key declarations

-Start with the civil cover sheet, complaint caption, or answer caption — these are the most reliable sources.
+Start with the civil cover sheet, complaint caption, or answer caption — these are the most reliable sources.3.
+Read the complaint

 - Causes of action